-- 22. In addition, the Court has frequently underlined the need to apply the exhaustion rule with some degree of flexibility and without excessive formalism (Vučković and Others, cited above, para 76 and Akdivar and Others, cited above, para 69). - 23.
-The applicant further observes, that neither during the High Court nor the Supreme Court proceedings was the possibility of "tort action or similar proceedings" ever mentioned by the Government.
-The applicant refers to Wieder and Guarnieri v United Kingdom, Appl Nos 64371/16 and 64407/16, 12 September 2023, in which the British Government similarly claimed non-exhaustion due to the way in which the applicant organisation had pursued the case at the national level.
-The Court found it noteworthy that the British Government had not relied on this argument earlier in the case (Wieder and Guarnieri, cited above, para 70). - 24.
-The applicant observes that the Government has failed to provide any evidence that an effective remedy was available in practice at the relevant time.
-This is so because there exist no examples in Danish court practice in which a plaintiff was able to stop the Government from using an unlawful law or obtain damages due to the Danish data retention scheme.
-If there had been any examples the Government would surely have cited these. - 25.
-In this regard, the applicant observes that due consideration must be had to the special character of the present case: a total and complete data retention scheme in which no differentiation or assessment of proportionality was or is taking place. - 26.
-Retention first happened under Executive Order 988 of 28 September 2006 the Retention and Storage of Traffic Data by Providers of Electronic Communications Networks and Services (logningsbekendtgørelsen), which came into force on 15 September 2007.
+- 25. Retention first happened under Executive Order 988 of 28 September 2006 the Retention and Storage of Traffic Data by Providers of Electronic Communications Networks and Services (logningsbekendtgørelsen), which came into force on 15 September 2007.
 This was the Order that the applicant contested in domestic proceedings.
-Under Executive Order No 988, the "detailed rules" for the retention and storage of traffic data by telecommunication service and network providers were established.
-(Government's Observations, para 11).
-This Executive Order worked in pursuance with Section 786(4) of the Administration of Justice Act, which obliged telecommunication network and service providers to retain and store traffic data for one year for use in criminal investigations and prosecutions (Government's Observations, para 10). - 27.
+Under Executive Order No 988, the "detailed rules" for the retention and storage of traffic data by telecommunication service and network providers were established (Government's Observations, para 11).
+This Executive Order worked in pursuance with Section 786(4) of the Administration of Justice Act, which obliged telecommunication network and service providers to retain and store communications1 data for one year for use in criminal investigations and prosecutions (Government's Observations, para 10). - 26.
 Executive Order 988 was amended by Executive Order No 660 of 19 June 2014.
 The amendment repealed the rules on the retention of session data and meant "that providers of electronic communications networks and services for end users had to retain and store telecommunication traffic data generated or processed in their networks so that such data could be used in criminal investigations and for the prosecution of criminal offences" (Government's Observations, paras 12-13).
 Under the amendment, the "contents of communications did not have to be retained and stored" (ibid).
-The rules were revised again by Amendment Act No 291 of 8 March 2022, because the data retention scheme was contrary to EU law as it allowed for access to traffic data and location data generally and
+The rules were revised again by Amendment Act No 291 of 8 March 2022, because the data retention scheme was contrary to EU law as it allowed for access to traffic data and location data generally and indiscriminately retained and stored (Government's Observations, para 23; cf G.D. v Commissioner of An Garda Siochána (Case C-140/20), para 123).